benoit-dubreuil/template-cpp20-agnostic-build-ci-cd/README.md

 # Template Repository : C++ Ecosystem

-Template repository for C++ and its ecosystem projects.
+Template repository for projects using C++ and its ecosystem.

 ## Specifications